 Systems communicating over Ethernet divide a stream of data into shorter pieces called frames.
 Each frame contains the source and destination addresses, and error-checking data so that damaged frames can be detected and discarded; most often, higher-layer protocols trigger retransmission of lost frames.
 As per the OSI model, Ethernet provides services up to and including the data link layer (OSI layer 2).

 The picture below shows the most commonly used protocols in Automotive.
-All of them are open and are adopted of several other industries than Automotive, such as Industrial, Medical and IT in general.
+All of them are open and are adopted by several other industries than Automotive, such as Industrial, Medical, and IT in general.

 Layer 1 (Physical)

-The lack of interest of the automotive industry in Ethernet as next generation networking standard was partly caused by the lack of a physical layer suitable for the usage in vehicles.
+The lack of interest of the automotive industry in Ethernet as a next-generation networking standard was partly caused by the lack of a physical layer suitable for usage in vehicles.

 The BroadR-Reach technology (from Broadcom) allowing the usage of unshielded twisted-pair cable and makes Ethernet cost-competitive for automotive applications.